 If FNS determines that there has been negligence or fraud involved in the certification of applicant households on the part of the state or local office, the State agency shall, on demand, following exhaustion of its appellate rights, pay to FNS, a sum equal to the amount of benefits issued as a result of such negligence or fraud.
-FNS claims against state agencies may be a result of financial losses involved in the acceptance, storage, and issuance of benefits, charges of negligence, and disallowance of federal funds for state agencies or the disallowance of federal funds are outlined within Section 3 of Title 7, Part 276, Chapter II, Sub-chapter C, Code of Federal Regulations, as of February 5, 2014; no later amendments or editions of this section are incorporated.
+FNS claims against state agencies may be a result of financial losses involved in the acceptance, storage, and issuance of benefits, charges of negligence, and disallowance of federal funds for state agency failure of operation.
+The provisions for determining and establishing a claim against state agencies or the disallowance of federal funds are outlined within Section 3 of Title 7, Part 276, Chapter II, Sub-chapter C, Code of Federal Regulations, as of February 5, 2014; no later amendments or editions of this section are incorporated.
 Copies of these federal laws are available from the Colorado Department of Human Services, Food Assistance Program, 1575 Sherman Street, Denver, Colorado 80203.
 If county administration has resulted in the FNS finding of negligence or fraud, a claim for the amount of loss will subsequently be made against the responsible Food Assistance agency.